NickESouter/fMRI-Computing-Footprint/README.md

 ### fMRIPrep_Smoothing.sh

 fMRIPrep does not contain a smoothing function.
 As such, we need to run smoothing outside of fMRIPrep.
 For this, we use the 3dBlurInMask function from AFNI.
 We also perform estimates of mean pre- and post-smoothing smoothness using AFNI 3dFWHMx (although post-smoothing estimates are not used in analysis).
 Ideally, smoothing would be carbon tracked such that it could be added to our existing carbon estimate for preprocessing fMRIPrep data.
 However, AFNI is not currently set up to run on our HPC cluster, meaning this was not possible.

+The version of this script for 2mm was the same, with the exception that the both instaces of 'MNI152NLin2009cAsym' are replaced with 'MNI152NLin6Asym:res-2' when identifying the input data.

 ### fsf_templates